FC-Vision: Real-Time Visibility-Aware Replanning for Occlusion-Free Aerial Target Structure Scanning in Unknown Environments: Methodology

 update $\mathcal{V}_{\mathrm{cur}}\leftarrow \mathcal{V}_{\mathrm{cur}}\cup\{\mathbf{v}^\star\}$ and $\mathcal{U}\leftarrow\mathcal{U}\setminus\Delta(\mathbf{v}^\star)$ until $\mathcal{U}$ is fully covered by all viewpoints in $\mathcal{V}_{\mathrm{cur}}$.

 \textbf{Intent-consistent Tour Reordering.} After viewpoint repair, we compute an efficient visiting order to retain efficiency but avoid drastically changing the original scan progression.
 Consequently, we explicitly preserve the relative order of the originally qualified viewpoints $\bar{\mathcal{V}}_{\mathrm{qual}}=\{\bar{\mathbf{v}}_0,\ldots,\bar{\mathbf{v}}_{M-1}\}$ as precedence anchors, and only allow newly repaired or added viewpoints to be inserted between them.
-This can be formulated as a Sequential Ordering Problem (SOP) \cite{hernadvolgyi2004solving}:

-where $\mathrm{c}(\cdot,\cdot)$ is Euclidean travel cost.
+This can be formulated as a Sequential Ordering Problem (SOP) \cite{hernadvolgyi2004solving}: where $\mathrm{c}(\cdot,\cdot)$ is the time-normalized 5-DoF transition cost penalizing both translation and local pitch/yaw changes, while $v_{\max}$ and $\omega_{\max}$ are the translational and angular velocity limits.
 The precedence constraints encode the nominal scan progression and prevent large-scale backtracking, while SOP minimizes traversal by inserting repaired viewpoints.